dwringer/composition-nodes/README.md

 ### Installation:

-To install these nodes, simply place the included `.py` files in your `invokeai/.venv/Lib/site-packages/invokeai/app/invocations/` or `invokeai/.venv/Lib/Python3.10/site-packages/invokeai/app/invocations/` folder, depending on which one exists on your system.
-You may also have a slightly different Python version listed.
-Navigate to your invokeai folder, open up .venv/Lib and you can locate the appropriate folder from there.
+To install these nodes, simply place the folder containing this repository's code (or just clone the repository yourself) into your `invokeai/nodes` folder.

 ### Adjust Image Hue Plus